Xetibo/ReSet-Doc/sections/result/plugin_system.typ

 ensures that no plugin can override an existing interface, potentially shadowing a common interface with a malicious one.

-The registration and insertion of interfaces is handled with the crossroads DBus context shown in @dbus_crossroads_register.
+The registration and insertion of interfaces are handled with the crossroads DBus context shown in @dbus_crossroads_register.

 #let code = "